 St. Louis Knight Center

 Driving profitable corporate growth presents challenges even during times of economic prosperity.
 This is particularly true for companies that have already experienced market success.
 In fact, as Warren Buffett has said repeatedly, the bigger the base of dollar sales, the harder it is to grow meaningfully without deviating from the original value proposition.
 There are critical junctures in a company's development when management needs to look beyond past successes to chart new courses for continued increases in sales and earnings.
-The seminar will also discuss the pitfalls in mergers and the best practices of successful acquirers.Topics
+The seminar will also discuss the pitfalls in mergers and the best practices of successful acquirers.Learning Points

 and leading a growth-focused organization that focuses on both top and